 Tripout and Shutdown are linked to a well‑defined list of protective functions in Carrier’s documentation.

-• Common triggers include high‑pressure cut‑out, low‑pressure or loss of refrigerant, water or air flow loss, pump failure, motor overloads, or anti‑freeze protection on the evaporator.
+Common triggers include high‑pressure cut‑out, low‑pressure or loss of refrigerant, water or air flow loss, pump failure, motor overloads, or anti‑freeze protection on the evaporator.

-• The controller monitors digital inputs and analogue sensors; if a safety contact opens while the unit is commanded to run, it records an alarm, stops the circuit, and may require a manual reset.
+The controller monitors digital inputs and analogue sensors; if a safety contact opens while the unit is commanded to run, it records an alarm, stops the circuit, and may require a manual reset.

 For example, if the evaporator pump feedback contact opens after a start command, the Pro-Dialog logic raises a pump failure alarm and blocks any new start until a technician has verified the hydraulic circuit.
+This strict logic reduces the risk of running a compressor with no flow, a situation that can quickly lead to overheating and mechanical failure.

 Access levels and password protection